-Table 2: Street team ambassador shifts
+2.2.3 Table 2: Street team ambassador shifts

-2.2.2.2 Sound Transit-managed communications channels
+2.2.3.1 Sound Transit-managed communications channels

 The project team utilized several in-house tools to promote the online open house and survey, promote the virtual information sessions, recruit focus group participants, and raise awareness about the proposed changes the agency is considering.
-On September 25, Sound Transit issued a press release that garnered coverage from multiple outlets, such as the Seattle Times, the Urbanist, and KIRO 7 News.
-Sound Transit also posted on-site flyers in Link light rail vehicles and at parking facilities around the region.
+On September 25, Sound Transit issued a press release that garnered coverage from multiple outlets, including the Seattle Times, The Urbanist, and KIRO 7 News.
+Sound Transit also posted flyers in Link light rail vehicles and at parking facilities around the region.